API keys¶

 Persist only the raw credential on the client side.
 Server-side API-key rows store an HMAC digest, safe metadata, and an optional encrypted signing secret for signing-required keys.

-Superusers can create, list, and revoke keys for another user through the /users/{user_id}/api-keys admin routes.
+Superusers can create, list, and revoke keys for another user through the admin routes under

-Those routes are guarded by both is_superuser and requires_password_session, so an API-key-authenticated superuser
+{users_path}/{user_id}/api-keys.
+Those routes require is_superuser and requires_password_session, so an

 Protect routes by key and scope¶